VictoryLinux/VictoryArch/README.md

 #5: Find your network, and run `station [device name] connect [network name]`, enter your password and run `exit`.
 You can test if you have internet connection by running `ping google.com`, and then Press Ctrl and C to stop the ping test.

 ## Credits
+- Forked from ArchTitus from ChrisTitusTech https://github.com/ChrisTitusTech/ArchTitus
 - Original packages script was a post install cleanup script called ArchMatic located here: https://github.com/rickellis/ArchMatic
 - Thank you to all the folks that helped during the creation from YouTube Chat!
 Here are all those Livestreams showing the creation: <https://www.youtube.com/watch?v=IkMCtkDIhe8&list=PLc7fktTRMBowNaBTsDHlL6X3P3ViX3tYg>

+Many Thanks goes to Chris Titus for creating major parts of this script and making it available to everyone.
+Check out his work from the link above.